 There are signs that things are changing.
-Following on from the Law Society's Women in Leadership in Law project, the Male Champions for Change: Findings from the Men's Roundtable (PDF) and Male Champions for Change Toolkit, attention is focusing on men's relationship to issues such as:
+Following on from the Law Society's Male Champions for Change toolkit, attention is focusing on men's relationship to issues such as:

-Yet research is suggesting men in the law can struggle with the competing devotions of work and family, albeit that they may do so in different ways.
+Yet research is suggesting men in the law can struggle with the competing devotions of work and family – albeit in different ways.

 Fatherhood: a missing piece of the jigsaw?

-"I heard an interesting comment from a friend who is senior at [firm name], she made a comment about me and my wife, well, she said, on the scale of male friends I have you are towards the top end of being involved, in that you at least know their names..." (laughs) (Partner)
+"A friend who is senior at [firm name] made a comment about me and my wife.
+She said, 'on the scale of male friends I have, you are towards the top end of being involved: you at least know their names...'"

 We know very little about men's experiences of caring roles at different stages of their careers in the legal profession; men's struggles around work-life balance, feelings about career progression, identity as a man and how all this can impact on wellbeing and mental health.
-What happens when we bring men into the frame?

-Several themes emerge from the in-depth interviews I did with twenty male lawyer-fathers in large corporate law firms, shedding light on how ideas of being a 'good father' can inform what it means to be both a 'family man' and good lawyer, recently published in the International Journal of Law in Context (2019).
+These shed light on how ideas of being a 'good father' can inform what it means to be both a 'family man' and good lawyer, published in the International Journal of Law in Context (2019).

 The importance of being a good dad

-important to be a good dad… more than anything really (Partner).
+For all fathers I spoke to, it was "important to be a good dad… more than anything really" (male partner).

-There was less agreement as to what this involved.
-For some it meant "hands-on' parenting", "being there" as much as employment in a large commercial law firm would allow.
+For some, it meant "hands-on' parenting", "being there" as much as employment in a large commercial law firm would allow.

-Men's changing aspirations as parents could be a "safety-valve" for the otherwise over-worked lawyer; men who might be "sitting in the office every evening always working, you know, emailing at midnight" (Partner).
+Men's changing aspirations as parents could be a "safety-valve" for the otherwise over-worked lawyer; men who might be "sitting in the office every evening always working, emailing at midnight" (male partner).

-On the other hand, several felt they "had it harder, really" than previous generations of men who worked in the legal profession at a time when there were more opportunities to have both "dad's time" and a professional career.
+On the other hand, several felt they "had it harder" than previous generations of men in the legal profession at a time when there were more opportunities to have both "dad's time" and a professional career.